Matt Beaty Player Props: Royals vs. Mariners

 - The pitching staff for the Mariners has a collective 9.2 K/9, the seventh-best in MLB.

-- The Mariners have a 3.70 team ERA that leads all MLB pitching staffs.
+- The Mariners have the top team ERA across all MLB pitching staffs (3.73).

-- Mariners pitchers combine to allow 126 home runs (1.1 per game), the fifth-fewest in the league.
+- The Mariners surrender the sixth-fewest home runs in baseball (128 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.